steve with truck

 Driving Right Tip#3: Always Do Annual Oil Spray

 Many parts of the world are hard on vehicle bodies.
+Where I live is one of them.
 Road salt, ocean salt and moist spring conditions cause lots of vehicle rusting.
 And rusting is the one thing that can never be repaired properly.
 Sure, you can use body filler and paint to fix body rust, but that’s expensive and ultimately ineffective.
-Structural rust kills vehicles faster than mechanical issues where I live, and this means unnecessarily higher overhead costs for you.
+Structural rust kills older vehicles faster than mechanical issues where I live, and this means unnecessarily higher overhead costs for you.
 So how do you stop rust?
-Creeping oil spray treatments, that’s the one and only way in my 35 years of vehicle ownership experience.
+Creeping oil spray treatments, that’s the one and only way in my 40+ years of vehicle ownership.

-There are many rust-preventative treatments on the market, but most don’t work.
-Some make car rusting worse.
-As I mentioned, my oldest vehicle is a 1990 F-150 pickup truck that has always been driven in the salt country of Ontario, yet it’s completely free of rust.
+There are many rust-preventative treatments on the market, but most don’t work well enough to impress me.
+Some actually make auto rusting worse.
+As I mentioned, my oldest vehicle is a 1990 F-150 pickup truck that has always been driven in the salt country of Ontario, Canada, yet it’s completely free of rust.
 I know for sure because I had it repainted professionally when the old paint got chalky and dull back in 2009.
 No filler was required.
 A simple sanding job and a $2,000 coat of new paint and the old truck shone like new.
-11 years later and it’s time for another paint job.
+16 years later and it’s time for another paint job, but only because the paint is getting old.

-Driving Right Tip#4: Repair Is Always Cheaper Than Replacement
+Driving Right Tip#4: Repair of Used Is Cheaper Than Depreciation of New

 People replace vehicles for all kinds of emotional reasons, and many of these reasons are justified by something that’s simply not true.
 The flaw in logic usually goes something like this: